josephalan42/Visual-HTB-Initial-Access-Using-Prebuild-Events-.NET/README.md

 Used For HTB Visual - Initial Access Using Pre-build events in dotnet 6.0
 Note: Don't use the source code for malicious purposes

-Step 1 - Move all the files including the obj folder out of the Visual folder and place it in Visual-CS-Rev-tmp <br>
+Step 1 - Move all the files including the obj folder out of the Visual folder and place it in Visual-HTB-Initial-Access-Using-Prebuild-Events-.NET <br>

 Step 2 - This untrusted .NET project will execute a pre-buid event from a .bat file<br>